 - Can you make blueberry cobbler with cake mix or Bisquick?
 The dough in this recipe is like a drop biscuit, kind of crispy on the outside.
 If you want to use cake mix or Bisquick, you can try.
 I would go with Bisquick over cake mix personally, but to be honest I haven’t actually tried either one with this exact recipe.

 - Tart Blackberry Cobbler or Sweet Blackberry Cobbler?
-This blackberry cobbler is sweet.
+This cast iron blackberry cobbler is sweet.
 If you like something more tart, I’d cut the sugar with the berries in half.

 - Can you make cobbler in a casserole dish instead of a cast iron pan?
 If you don’t have an ovenproof skillet for this, just put the cooked and sugared berries into a GREASED casserole dish and proceed with the remainder of the recipe.
 I do think a 9×13 would be too big and too thing, so something a bit smaller.